 Maybe no one out there needs support, or wants to make a contribution to unity and respect, but I don’t really believe that.
 At any rate, I need support and I do want to make a contribution, so here are some thoughts about what would help me.

-The best defense against fear and misinformation is to do your own research.
-Don’t let your favorite news station, radio station, astrologist, movie star, blogger, drinking buddy or social media tell you what to think.
-Don’t let your lover, spouse, parent, church, tribe or fear control what you believe.
-You’re not a sheep!
-Think for yourself.
+The best defense against fear and misinformation is to do our own research.
 All the people in the headlines right now are real people.
 They have lives, histories, Wiki pages, on-line organizations, quotes and podcasts.
-You can read all about them.
-Look at the news organizations in other countries and what they’re reporting for a contrast to domestic news.
-Don’t just blindly believe every rumor and fearful whisper!
-Try to discern between fact and opinion.
-Collect information.
-Educate yourself.
-Research.
-Check out opposing views.
-Take responsibility for your opinions and beliefs.
-If you need help with this, find a librarian!
+We can read about them.
+We can look at quality news organizations in other countries and what they’re reporting for a contrast to domestic news.
+Discerning between fact and opinion is important.
+We need to take responsibility for our opinions and beliefs.

-Stop trying to change other people.
-It does nothing but divide us more deeply.
-No matter how right you think you are, no matter how powerful you believe your reasoning is, you’re not going to be able to change someone who’s deeply invested in a differing view.
-It doesn’t matter if it’s climate change, diet, politics, gay rights, reproductive rights, religion, racism or anything else.
-Accept that not everyone agrees with you and stop wasting their time and yours spinning your wheels.
+We can’t change other people; attempts at doing so merely divide us more deeply.
+We must accept that not everyone agrees with us and stop wasting time in destructive argument.
 We don’t have to shoot one another in the head and throw scorn at those who disagree with us.
-We can just walk away, use our energy to work for what we believe in and allow others to do the same.
+We can use our energy to work for what we believe in and allow others to do the same.

-You don’t have to accept an invitation to fight.
-You don’t have to read an ugly comment, thread, tweet, twitter or blog.
-You have a delete button, a trash button and an off button.
-Use them.
-If you’re upset by a news story, a meme, an image or a quote, control your media and tech exposure.
-Make choices about who you engage and discuss with.
-Block people.
-Don’t go there.
-Don’t take it in and don’t pass it on.
-Find communities in which respectful conversation and debate takes place if you want to discuss an issue.
+We don’t have to accept an invitation to fight.
+We can find communities in which respectful conversation and debate take place if we want to discuss an issue.
 Many of us don’t feel safe verbalizing, revealing or defending our views, but everyone can vote with their presence.
-If you’re uncomfortable or scared in a conversation, leave it.
-Don’t come back.
-You can’t stop it, but you don’t have to be a part of it.
+If we’re uncomfortable or scared in a conversation, we can leave it.
+We can’t stop hatred, but we don’t have to be a part of it.

-Root out your assumptions.
+We need to root out sweeping generalizations.
 All white people are not living a life of economic privilege!
 All patriots are not Christians!
 All Muslims are not terrorists!
 All blacks are not criminals!
 All Latinos are not undocumented immigrants!
 All men are not rapists!
 All gay people are not child molesters!
 All Christians are not militants!
 First graders think in these black and white ways, not adults.
-Grow up!
 We shackle each other with these assumptions.